atk4/core/README.md

 ## Sample Use

 By giving "ContainerTrait" to your "parent" class and "TrackableTrait" to all possible children of your "parent", you can instantly implement the ability to create hierarchies.
 This is useful if you're defining named elements such as "fields" inside a "form".
-Automatic name detection, tracking, removal of elements, iterating through elements and more.
+Traits implement automatic name detection, tracking, removal of elements, iterating through elements and more.

 ```
 class MyParentObject {